gaussic/keras-en-backup/sources/backend.md

 __Raises__

-ValueError: In one of the two cases below:
+- __ValueError__: In one of the two cases below:
             1. invalid `data_format` argument.
             2. invalid bias shape.
                the bias should be either a vector or a tensor with ndim(x) - 1 dimension

 ----

 ### random_normal